marwenrebah/holbertonschool-AirBnB_clone/README.md

 - Manage objects via a console/command interpreter
 - Store and persist objects to files (JSON files)

+## 🔎 What’s a command interpreter?
+Do you remember the Shell?
+It’s exactly the same but limited to a specific use-case.
+In our case, we want to be able to manage the objects of our project:

+- Create a new object (ex: a new User or a new Place)
+- Retrieve an object from a file, a database etc…
+- Do operations on objects (count, compute stats, etc…)
+- Update attributes of an object
+- Destroy an object

 ## ⌨️ Description of the Command Interpreter

 Commands | Description